-Self taught, he supplemented his studies with occasional, formal tuition (e.g. in academic realism) and he is passionate about both fine art and graphic art.
+Mainly self taught, Robert Lever supplemented his studies with occasional, formal tuition (e.g. in academic realism).

-Although distinctive, Robert refuses to limit his style to any particular type or theme and almost every new painting shows experimentation, if not always a new path to follow.
+He refuses to limit his style to any particular type or theme and almost every new work shows experimentation, if not always a new path to follow.
 He is greatly influenced by Cubism, which he believes, even 100 years on, has yet to reach its full potential.